Alignment magnitudes in Penwith

-While constructing the map it emerged that there seems to be a range of different kinds of alignments in Penwith.
+While constructing the map it emerged that there are different kinds of alignments in Penwith.
 These were grouped into a number of types.
-This grouping might change over time, as ideas develop.
+This grouping might change as ideas develop.
 They are detailed here, in descending order of magnitude.

 On the picture here, alignment 77 from St Michael's Mount to Cape Cornwall is shown, passing through Caergwydden Round and the early bronze age Botrea Barrows.

 Another example is backbone alignment 108, from Treryn Dinas to Carn Brea, passing through the Merry Maidens stone circle, St Michael’s Mount, Gear Round and finally Carn Brea.
 (Gear Round near Praze-an-Beeble in East Penwith appears to be more than an ordinary iron age round.
 A round is a banked enclosure on relatively flatter land, roundish in shape and usually built to contain a settlement.
 Judging by its alignments, Gear Round seems to be more significant than an ordinary round.)

 This alignment suggests that one of the reasons the Merry Maidens sits where it does is that it aligns with and connects three other major natural and, amazingly, aligned sites – two of which, St Michael’s Mount and Carn Brea, qualify as geomantically significant places in a national context.
 The other, Treryn Dinas (Logan Rock) is significant in the Penwith context.